July 12th, 2018

 Distance: 8 miles

-The town vortex exerted its pull but I was able to escape in the end.
-I woke early even still because I wanted to hand wash some clothes and give them time to dry.
-I camped right near the batroom, which had a nice sink.
-The campsites require a permit but are free.
-It’s surprising that the campground is free, with such nice facilities and in a resort town, to boot.
-It there ever was a town to hang out in, this is a pretty good one.
+The town vortex exerted its pull but I was able to escape it in the end.
+I woke plenty early because I still had lots of chores to do.
+First I wanted to hand wash some clothes and give them time to dry.
+I camped right near the bathroom, which had a nice sink.
+The campsites require a permit but are free for up to a week (I think).
+This is surprising, given such nice facilities and in a resort town, to boot.
+The scenery around the lake reminded me of the lakes in NZ.
+I would say it’s definitely worth a visit and if there was ever a town to hang out in, this is a pretty good one.

 I got my resupply box when the post office opened at 10 am.
 This wasn’t your stock PO but more of a personalized shrine to jazz and blues musicians.
 The one and only clerk seemed to have a penchant for that style.